mbbx6spp/straitjacket/README.md

 end
 ```

-This re-expression preserves original behavior, accentuating two pain points:
+This re-expression preserves original behavior, but on critical inspection
+there are some problems:

-1. What happens when `subject` is nil?
+1. What happens our branch logic finds no match?
-2. Why not just make the `subject` an argument, since it's assign at the start?
+2. Why not just make the `subject` an argument, since it's assigned first?
+3. What if `#send_email` fails?

 Let's address them with another iteration: